marina99999/my-app/README.md

 6.Type npx create-react-app my-app -> my-app is the name of your Project you can change that This may take a few minutes

-7.If it's finished type cd my-app and start your project to test with npm start
+7.If it's finished type cd my-app then you have to install bootstrap with: npm install bootstrap and start your project to test with npm start

 If you want to look at the detailed description you can go to https://vscode.readthedocs.io/en/latest/nodejs/reactjs-tutorial/